Music of Egypt: Religious music in Egypt

-Folkloric music
+Folk music

 Egyptian folk music, including the traditional Sufi dhikr rituals in Egypt, are the closest contemporary music genre to ancient Egyptian music, having preserved many of its features, rhythms, and instruments.

 Folk and roots revival

 The 20th century has seen Cairo become associated with a roots revival.
 Musicians from across Egypt are keeping folk traditions alive, such as those of rural Egyptians (fellahin), the Saii'da, and to a lesser extent minorities like the Siwa people, the Egyptian Romani, the Sinawis and the Nubians.
 Mixtures of folk and pop have also risen from the Cairo hit factory.

 Since the Nasser era, Egyptian pop music has become increasingly important in Egyptian culture, particularly among the large youth population of Egypt.
 Egyptian folk music continues to be played during weddings and other traditional festivities.
 In the last quarter of the 20th century, Egyptian music was a way to communicate social and class issues.
-Among some of the most popular Egyptian pop singers today are Sherine Abdel-Wahab, Mohamed Mounir, and Amr Diab.
+Among some of the most popular Egyptian pop singers today are Sherine Abdel-Wahab, Mohamed Mounir, and Amr Diab, Angham.